-New guidance released by the Centers for Disease Control and Prevention in July and August 2021 emphasizes the importance of returning all students to the classroom in the fall and provides a blueprint for how schools can reopen safely for in-person instruction, especially for students and staff members who are not yet vaccinated against Covid-19.
+Guidance released by the Centers for Disease Control and Prevention emphasizes the importance of returning all students to the classroom and provides a blueprint for how schools can reopen safely for in-person instruction, especially for students and staff members who are not yet vaccinated against Covid-19.

-The extensive document provides recommendations for a range of mitigation strategies, including mask wearing, screening for symptoms, cleaning and sanitizing; and social distancing on buses and in classrooms and cafeterias.
-While guidance in early July recommended no masks for vaccinated students and staff, the latest version calls for wearing masks indoors, regardless of vaccination status.
-In early August, the CDC adjusted its advice on screening, with a recommendation that vaccinated students who are exposed to the virus receive a test three to five days after exposure.
+In late February, the CDC announced that students and teachers should not wear masks indoors unless there is a high level of Covid transmission in the community.
+Late last year, the CDC reduced the recommended days for isolating infected students and staff and quarantining those exposed to them from 10 to five days.
+A November 2021 update provided recommendations for a range of mitigation strategies.
+In October, the CDC adjusted its advice on screening, with a recommendation that vaccinated students who are exposed to the virus receive a test five to seven days after exposure.
 In this graphic, FutureEd summarizes the key strategies and provided examples of what schools and districts did in the past year to address reopening challenges.

 Click here or on the image for interactive graphic